 Most Frequently Asked Questions

-Q: Why did the CMTA take legal action against Susan Ruediger and the CMT Research Foundation for the data breach?
+Q: Why did CMTA take legal action against Susan Ruediger and the CMT Research Foundation for the data breach?

-A: The CMTA had a legal and ethical obligation to protect our donors’ data and their privacy and to understand if and how that information had been used or exposed.
+A: CMTA had a legal and ethical obligation to protect our donors’ data and their privacy and to understand if and how that information had been used or exposed.

 Q: How was the lawsuit (CMTA vs. Susan Ruediger, CMT Research Foundation) resolved?

-A: On March 24, a Superior Court in Georgia granted the CMTA’s request for a temporary restraining order and preliminary injunction prohibiting Ms. Susan Ruediger or CMT Research Foundation from any further use of the donor database.
-The Court found that there was a substantial threat the CMTA would suffer irreparable injury if the injunction was not granted as well as there was a substantial likelihood that CMTA would prevail on the merits of the claim at trial.
+A: On March 24, a Superior Court in Georgia granted CMTA’s request for a temporary restraining order and preliminary injunction prohibiting Ms. Susan Ruediger or CMT Research Foundation from any further use of the donor database.
+The Court found that there was a substantial threat CMTA would suffer irreparable injury if the injunction was not granted as well as there was a substantial likelihood that CMTA would prevail on the merits of the claim at trial.

-After the March Order, the CMTA was able to confirm through communication with the forensics firm and attorneys that all CMTA donor data was returned and scrubbed from Susan Ruediger’s and CMT Research Foundation devices and platforms, including email accounts and social media accounts.
+After the March Order, CMTA was able to confirm through communication with the forensics firm and attorneys that all CMTA donor data was returned and scrubbed from Susan Ruediger’s and CMT Research Foundation devices and platforms, including email accounts and social media accounts.

 CMTA has now concluded that it has recovered the donor information taken by Ms. Susan Ruediger and used by the CMT Research Foundation which was its primary goal in bringing the lawsuit.
 Once CMTA achieved this, it dismissed the case without prejudice so that it could focus on its core mission to support the development of new drugs to treat CMT, to improve the quality of life for people with CMT, and, ultimately, to find a cure.